Beijing shoppers clear store shelves as district starts mass testing | Health

 Shoppers in the city crowded stores and online platforms to stock up on leafy vegetables, fresh meat, instant noodles and rolls of toilet paper.
 In Shanghai, where most of its 25 million residents have been locked down for weeks, the main food supply bottleneck has been the lack of enough couriers to make deliveries to homes, fuelling anger among residents.

 In Beijing, supermarket chains including Carrefour and Wumart said they had more than doubled inventories, while Meituan's grocery-focused e-commerce platform increased stocks and the number of staffers for sorting and delivery, according to the state-backed Beijing Daily.
-Since Friday, Beijing has reported 47 locally transmitted cases, with Chaoyang accounting for more than half of them.
+Since Friday, Beijing has reported 70 locally transmitted cases in eight of its 16 districts, with Chaoyang accounting for 46 of the total, said a local health official on Monday.

 Even in districts such as Haidian that have yet to report any cases in the current outbreak, there is a sense of growing unease over food supply.
 AREAS UNDER LOCKDOWN